rstudio/blastula/README.md

 -   `compose_email()`: generates the email message content inside the `email_message`-class object
 -   `preview_email()`: makes the email message created by `compose_email()` viewable in the **RStudio** Viewer
 -   `send_email_out()`: sends the HTML-based email to one or more recipients
--   `create_email_creds_file()`: generates an optional on-disk, serialized file with email credentials
+-   `create_email_creds_file()`: generates an optional on-disk file with email credentials

-Some helper functions allow for easy injection of objects in the message body.
+Some helper functions allow for easy insertion of objects in the message body.
 These are:

 -   `add_cta_button()`: add a call-to-action (CTA) button with button text and a link
 -   `add_image()`: with a local image file, insert it into message
 -   `add_ggplot()`: add a ggplot plot object as an inline image

-When you compose an email, you can use character objects in the global workspace and splice those into the message content.
+When you compose an email, you can put character objects from the global workspace into the message content.
 Here, I'll create a nicely formatted date/time string (`current_date_time`), and, assign a link to an web image to an object (`img_link`).

 ``` r
 library(magrittr)